YakVash/Java-Basics/README.md

 # Java-Basics
 This is another basic programming language.
-Here, we will be dealing with java. this repository is all about java where I learn coding from basic codings
+Here, we will be dealing with java. this repository is all about java where I learn coding from basic

 # Java Programs Repository